BoardActive/BAKit-ios/README.md

 ## Update Info.plist

 When installing BoardActive, you'll need to make sure that you have the following entries in your `Info.plist`: `Privacy - Location Always and When In Use Usage Description`, `Privacy - Location Always Usage Description`, and `Privacy - Location When In Use Usage Description`.
 Additionally, you'll have to add three items to `Required background modes`: `App downloads content in response to push notifications`, `App downloads content from the network`, and `App registers for location updates`.

-This is required by Apple for all apps that send notifications and track location in the background.
-It is necessary when installing BoardActive due to the location-based notification functionality.
-Users will be prompted for location permissions ONLY when BoardActive's `boot` function is executed.
+The same can be accomplished by selecting the project's primary target, selecting the `Capabilities` settings, and, under `Background Modes`, ensuring `Location updates`, `Background fetch`, and `Remote notifications` are all checked.

 ## Example app

 There is an example app provided [here](https://github.com/BoardActive/BAKit-ios/tree/master/Example) for Swift.

 ## Setup and Configuration

 * [TODO] Our [installation guide](https://developers.boardactive.com) contains full setup and initialisation instructions.
 * [TODO] Read ["Configuring BoardActive for iOS"](https://developers.boardactive.com).
 * [TODO] Read our guide on [Push Notifications](https://developers.boardactive.com).
-* Please contact us on [BoardActive](https://boardactive.com) with any questions you may have, we're only a click away!
+* Please contact us at [BoardActive](https://boardactive.com) with any questions you may have, we're only a click away!

 ## Customer Support